dansmyers/IntroToCS-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 git init
 ```

-**E-mails and Names**.
-The first time you run `git`, it will probably print a message asking you to configure an e-mail address and name.
-This is not an error!
-Git wants to have an identity associated with each user so that other users of a team project would be able to contact you with questions about your commits.
-In this case, you don't have collaborators, so you can put anything you want for the e-mail address and name &ndash; they don't have to be your real information. **Run the config commands before continuing**.

 This `init` command will create a special `.git` repository inside `Flask`.
 Names starting with `.` are considered "hidden" by the shell, which means they don't show up in the output of a regular `ls` command.
 To view "hidden" files and folders use

 ```